 - Dr. Russell Barkley’s website and his video lecture

-- Mary Solanto’s work and her book Cognitive-Behavioral Therapy for Adult ADHD: Targeting Executive Dysfunction.
+- Dr. Mary Solanto’s work and her book Cognitive-Behavioral Therapy for Adult ADHD: Targeting Executive Dysfunction.

 - Videos from Totally ADD